-A tour for multi-explorers: The Cotswolds are often referred to as the “heart of England” – a hilly landscape with very lovely small towns that runs from southwest to north-east through six counties.
+A tour for multi-explorers: The Cotswolds are often referred to as the “heart of England” – a hilly landscape with very nice little towns and villages, which runs from southwest to northeast through six counties.

-The journey is quite short in terms of mileage, but the longer in terms of impressions.
+The journey is quite short in terms of mileage, but longer in terms of impressions.
 There are no coastal towns, but all the nicer places inland.
 From London (usually Heathrow Airport) you can quickly reach the famous university city of Oxford.
 It’s worth visiting at least one of the colleges!
-But also the surrounding area is stunning.
+The surrounding area is also stunning.
 There is also one of the many small canals that once crossed the whole country.
-Today, the adorable Narrow Boats are popular houseboats.
+Today, the adorable narrow boats are popular houseboats.

 A short detour should be made to Woodstock, adjacent to Blenheim Palace, the family seat of Winston Churchill.
 Another magnificent mansion is Kelmscott Manor.

-A particularly nice place in the Cotswolds is Broadway with its houses of light stone and the huge chestnut trees that bloom wonderfully white and red, especially in spring.
+A particularly nice place in the Cotswolds is Broadway with its houses of light stone and its huge chestnut trees which have wonderfull blooms of white and red, especially in the spring.

-At the far edge of the Cotswolds wie find the city of Gloucester, which once had an important inland port and whose old warehouses are partly beautifully preserved, some of which are very run down.
+At the far edge of the Cotswolds we find the city of Gloucester, which once had an important inland port and whose old warehouses are partly beautifully preserved, some of them are very run down.

-In Tetbury, the Woolsack Race is held once a year – a spectacle in which the whole city is joined by the athletes carrying a large wool sack up the steep road.
+In Tetbury, the Woolsack Race is held once a year – a spectacle in which the whole town is joined by athletes carrying a large woolsack up the steep road.

-Not far away is Malmesbury, which is on the one hand a nice place with an abbey ruin and on the other hand the “Abbey House Garden“.
-For this one alone, the visit is worthwhile!
+Not far away is Malmesbury, which is on the one hand is a nice place with an abbey ruin and on the other hand houses the “Abbey House Garden“.
+It’s worth a visit just for this on its own!

-Somewhat secluded, very quiet and wonderfully quiet in the green is then Newark Park, an old little mansion with a beautiful garden and great views.
-We are already far south of the Cotswolds.
-With Castle Combe we find a very adorable village here, which is of course also a big tourist magnet.
-Be sure to come to the end of the day and then feel put back by centuries!
+Somewhat secluded, very quiet and wonderfully peacefully in the countryside is then Newark Park, which is a small, old mansion with a beautiful garden and great views.
+We are already far south in the Cotswolds.
+Here we will find Castle Combe, a particularly delightful village, which is also a big tourist hotspot.
+Be sure to come at off peak times and then feel like you have been transported back centuries!

-With a short stop at Lacock, the setting of many historical films, we arrive at the city of Bath with its wonderful Roman baths.
+With a short stop at Lacock, the setting for many historical films, we arrive at Bath with its wonderful Roman baths.
 From here it is only a stone’s throw into the valley of the River Avon and Bradford-on-Avon.
-At least the Avoncliff Aquaeduct, a bridge for the canal across the river, should definitely be on the agenda before returning to London and the airport.
+At least the Avoncliff Aquaeduct, a bridge for the canal over the river, should definitely be on the agenda before returning to London and the airport.

 For this trip you should calculate at least 8 days.